crateio/distutils2/docs/source/builtdist.rst

    This function creates a shortcut. *target* is the path to the program to be started by the shortcut. *description* is the description of the shortcut.
-   *filename* is the title of the shortcut that the user will see. *arguments* specifies the command line arguments, if any. *workdir* is the working directory for the program. *iconpath* is the file containing the icon for the shortcut, and *iconindex* is the index of the icon in the file *iconpath*.
+   *filename* is the title of the shortcut that the user will see. *arguments* specifies the command-line arguments, if any. *workdir* is the working directory for the program. *iconpath* is the file containing the icon for the shortcut, and *iconindex* is the index of the icon in the file *iconpath*.
 Again, for details consult the Microsoft documentation for the :class:`IShellLink`